Gaj's Latin alphabet: Letters

 Gaj's Latin alphabet omits 4 letters (q,w,x,y) from the ISO Basic Latin alphabet.

 Letters are referred to by their name: a, be, ce, če, će, de, dže, đe, e, ef, ge, ha, i, je, ka, el, elj, em, en, enj, o, pe, er, es, eš, te, u, ve, ze, že, or, in the case of consonants, by being appended by schwa, e.g. //fə//.
-In mathematics, j is commonly pronounced jot, as in the German of Germany.
+In mathematics, j is commonly pronounced jot, as in German Standard German.

 Foreign letters

 Various foreign letters are utilised in orthographically unadapted loanwords and foreign proper names, such as Québec.
 Orthographically unadapted spelling of foreign names and some loanwords is standard in Croatia, whereas Serbians prefer to use orthographically adapted spellings.
 Non-native letters Q, W, X, and Y appear on the Serbo-Croatian keyboard.
 These four letters are usually named as follows: q as kve or ku, w as duplo ve or dvostruko ve, x as iks, and y as ipsilon.